 We need to step back, to watch, be led by them, and let ourselves play more.

 Daddy Pig (Father of Peppa) is an expert at everything.
-He is a skiing expert, a fishing expert, a boat driving expert, in fact he’s a self-announced expert any activity they come across.
+He is a skiing expert, a fishing expert, a boat driving expert, in fact, he’s a self-announced expert in any activity they come across.
 Or not.
 However, true experts don’t need to announce it.

 Children are Play Experts.

 They are naturals at play.
 They need hardly any resources or encouragement.
 They can do it almost anywhere with almost anyone.

 A few days after we recently moved house, I realised I needed to unpack the craft boxes.
 How?
 Because I found my children had taken a coat hanger, a water bottle and a sock and made a rocket!

 Children are Play Experts.
 But they can be stopped.

 Children are also naturally spiritual.